2020 Danish mink cull: First SARS-CoV-2 infections in mink

-The authorities decided that the minks on these farms should be culled to prevent further spread of infection.
+Authorities decided to cull the minks on these farms to prevent further infection spread.
 In a September risk assessment, the SSI described the spread of "a special mink variant" in North Jutland.
 This SARS-CoV-2 variant was later named Cluster 5 by the SSI.
 In September, the spread increased, and the health and veterinary authorities expressed concern.
 On 1 October, COVID-19 was detected among 41 herds in North Jutland, and infection was suspected in a further 20.
 The government therefore announced that all mink within a radius of 7.8 kilometers from an infected farm must be culled and the owners compensated.
 There was already a legal basis for such locally limited measures.
 The decision resulted in approximately 100 North Jutlandic farms having to cull their herds.